Trump Rips Democrats For ‘Defrauding The Public With Ridiculous Bullsh*t,’ Makes Fun Of Schiff’s ‘Pencil Neck’

 — Aaron Rupar (@atrupar) March 28, 2019

 The president is incorporating profanities in his speech as well.
-“The Democrats now have decide whether they will continue defrauding the public with ridiculous bullsh*t,” he said, prompting laughter from the crowd.
+“The Democrats now have decide whether they will continue defrauding the public with ridiculous bulls**t,” he said, prompting laughter from the crowd.

 Trump is taking aim at his political nemesis, House Intelligence Committee Chairman Adam Schiff, who continues to allege collusion, vocally calling for more investigations and refusing to accept Mueller’s findings.
-Trump insulted Adam Schiff’s appearance, taking aim at the Democrats “little pencil neck.”
+Trump insulted Adam Schiff’s appearance, taking aim at the Democrat’s “little pencil neck.”

 “Little pencil neck Adam Schiff.
 He has the smallest, thinnest neck I have ever seen.
 He is not a long-ball hitter.”